geshan/geshan.github.com/posts/2020-04-18-jamstack-tutorial-website-with-no-code-for-free.md

 ---
 layout: post
-title: "JAMstack tutorial to create a website with just clicks and no code at all for free [Step by step]"
+title: JAMstack tutorial to create a website with just clicks and no code at all for free [Step by step]
-date: 2020-04-19T20:35:47Z
+date: 2020-04-19T20:35:47.000+00:00
 comments: true
 tags:
 - Web Development
 - JAM stack
 cover: "/images/jamstack-tutorial/00jamstack-tutorial.jpg"
-pagetitle: "JAMStack Tutorial: Set up a website with no coding for $0 [Step by step]"
+pagetitle: 'JAMStack Tutorial: Set up a website with no coding for $0 [Step by step]'
 description: This JAMStack tutorial (30+ screenshots and 2000+ words) explains how to set up a JAMStack website with just clicks step by step.
 Website runs for $0.
 keywords: jamstack tutorial, jamstack website, static site generators, jamstack, jamstack cms, jamstack apps

 ---
 This JAMstack tutorial will show you how to create a JAMstack website with just clicks, no code and for $0.
 It will detail how to set up a JAMstack website step by step with 30+ screenshots and 2000+ words.
 It will involve using a git-based CMS service to edit your content easily.
 Let's get started.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/jamstack-tutorial/00jamstack-tutorial.jpg" title="JAMstack tutorial to create a JAMstack website with just clicks and no code at all [Step by step]" alt="JAMstack tutorial to create a JAMstack website with just clicks and no code at all [Step by step]">